Vanjula/eg/README.md

-this is the example file..
+this is the example file for demo